 - Innovation in content-related processes, new analytical and intelligent functionality, and new approaches to services delivery models.
 These, in turn, enable more-seamless management of enterprise content in use cases including user productivity, records management, business processing, content ecosystems, and digital transformation.

 “Identify your problems but give your power and energy to solutions.”

 2018 ECM Trends & Directions

-The topical and and high-impact ECM trends and directions that are being widely accepted include:
+The topical and high-impact ECM trends and directions encompass:

-- Demand for mobility catalyzing investments and the Internet of Things (IoT), and conversational interfaces looming as the next opportunity.
+- Demand for mobility catalyzing investments and the Internet of Things (IoT) and conversational interfaces are looming as the next opportunity.

-- Deployment of a digital experience platform (DXP) approach, encompassing portal and a wide range of other capabilities as the foundation for building and managing digital experiences.
+- Digital experience platform (DXP) encompassing portal and a wide range of other capabilities as the foundation for building and managing digital experiences.

-- View records and life-cycle management as a transparent service.
+- Records and life-cycle management recognized as transparent services.

 - Embed security policies into the collaboration or file-sharing process.